 Orgasms are mind-altering events.
 And to find them, enhance them, and increase them, we need to find a few ways to alter our minds.
-Easy ways to alter our minds and change our moods, include alcohol, certain herbs, such as marijuana and motherwort, laughter, meditation, and relaxation exercises.
+Here are some easy ways to do so.

 One ounce of vodka with fruit or vegetable juice can help you pick the lock on your "pleasure chest."
 But two ounces may make you incapable of lifting the lid.
 We want just enough to remove the inhibiting neocortex, but not so much that the nervous system shuts down.
 Just one is just right.